mvmd-org/mvmd-site/docs/standards/overview.md

 sidebar_position: 1
 ---

-# Standards Registry Overview
+# Overview

-The MVMD Standards Registry catalogs metadata standards essential for describing and managing Metaverse assets.
+The MVMD Standards is a catalog of metadata standards essential for describing and managing metaverse assets.
 Each standard serves specific purposes while maintaining interoperability through JSON-LD.

 ## Core Metadata Standards